Singletons and their maximal symmetry algebras: Acknowledgments

 \section{Acknowledgments}

 I am grateful to I. Bandos, G. Barnich, N. Boulanger, M. Grigoriev, C. Iazeolla, M.~Rausch de~Traubenberg, D. Sorokin, P. Sundell, M. Tsulaia and M. Valenzuela for various enjoyable discussions and collaborations, scattered over the years, involving singletons and/or higher-spin algebras.
 E. Angelopoulos and M. Laoues are also thanked for useful exchanges.
 I am particularly grateful to C. Iazeolla for his patient reading of the manuscript and his useful comments.
+I also thank A. Raj for pointing out some typos.

 I also acknowledge the organisers of the meetings mentioned in the front page for their kind invitation to present talks on related results, with a special thank to the organizers of the ``7th spring school and workshop on quantum field theory \& Hamiltonian systems'' and of the ``6th mathematical physics meeting: summer school and conference on modern mathematical physics'' for giving me the opportunity to publish the present material (split into two distinct pieces) in their two respective proceedings \cite{BekaertCalimanesti}.